 Now, I wasn’t around in ancient times, but the harpy shrewish wife and the boarish, thoughtless husband seem to have been stock characters since time immemorial.
 I think it’s a safe bet that Paul’s comments can be attributed to the particular tendencies of men and women which would be recognizable of a large portion of humanity, regardless of when they lived.
 (There are also contextual issues to be considered such as the rise of gnostic cults proclaiming spiritual androgeny and the influence which the practices surrounding the worship of Artemis may have had on converts to the church – Ephesus was the location of the temple of Artemis, one of the 7 wonders of the ancient world.
 However, I just don’t have time to dig all that up today.)

-At this point, some of you are thinking to yourselves, “well that’s all good and fine, but the very next verse tell is ‘For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.’
-(Ephesians 5:23), so obviously there’s more to it.”
+At this point, some of you are thinking to yourselves, “well that’s all good and fine, but the very next verse tell is ‘For the husband is the head of the wife as Christ is the head of the church,

 So glad y’all brought that up.
 Here’s a question for you: according to ancient Greek thought, what did the head do?
 Or even more specifically, where was the seat of rational thought according to the ancient Greeks?
 (Hint: it wasn’t the brain.)
 We read this verse as modern people who know what the function of the brain is and having a common use understanding of the head as the ruler of the body.
 However, at the time Paul wrote, the head and the brain were thought to perform 3 possible functions.
 The first function was as the seat of the senses.
 The head took in information and in particular light from the outside world.
 It was also commonly thought that the brain served as a sort of radiator for the body – allowing blood to cool off to prevent overheating.
 The last function of the brain in some circles was as the source of life.
 I can’t find the reference now, but there were even some scientists who had worked out some scheme whereby sperm was made in the brain and traveled through the nervous system to the reproductive organs.
 It wasn’t until the work of the Greco-Roman physician Galen who lived from 130-200 AD that the idea of the brain as being the seat of thought started to be widely accepted.
 (See here for a brief discussion of ancient thought regarding the brain.)
 Until that time the seat of thought was generally thought to be located somewhere in our midsection – probably the heart and lungs.